AvaloniaCommunity/MessageBox.Avalonia/README.md

 <h3>ShowDialog(DTO):</h3>

-Displays a message box as dialog window , which u can castomise with all  MessageBoxParams field
+Displays a message box as dialog window , which u can castomise with all  MessageBoxParams fields

 ```cs
  public Task<MessageBoxResult> Show(MessageBoxParams @params)